Beyond Today

 0 Comments

 To help you get Beyond Today, I would like to share some wisdom that I picked up a few years ago.
-I can not share with you the book or article it came from as I do not recall the title but I did retain the knowledge that was written in the pages.
+I cannot share with you the book or article it came from as I do not recall the title, but I did retain the knowledge that was written on the pages.
 You can improve engagement and empowerment in your team by replacing the word “but” with “now” when providing feedback.

 You will find numerous articles and books that talk about replacing “but” with “and” which is also powerful.
 The word “but” is an adversative conjunction while “and” is a cumulative conjunction.
 For all of you grammar nerds out there, an adversative conjunction expresses opposite or contrast between two statements.
 This provides a natural negative connotation while using “and” is additive and a more positive impact.